-This option in our roster of best medieval games is an action RPG which stays away from fantasy elements.
+This option in our roster of games is an action RPG which stays away from fantasy elements.
 Mount & Blade is set in a medieval world named Calradia and kicks in sandbox gameplay.
 You jump into the shoes of a character who can either join one of the five battling factions, fight as a mercenary, become an outlaw or take a neutral side.
 Among all the things that are good in this title, its combat stands out effectively, with its options for mounted as well as on-foot fighting.
 Graphically, the game doesn’t have much to anything home about, but its overall experience definitely manages to hook you.
 Released in 2008, Mount & Blade is available now for PC.

 2 – Anno 1404

-This option in our lineup of best medieval games is styled along the lines of the middles ages, Anno 1404, or Dawn of Discovery as it’s called in North America is a city-building and economic simulation title which was released in 2010 for PC, Mac, and Wii.
+This option in our lineup of medieval games is styled along the lines of the middles ages, of course.
+Anno 1404, or Dawn of Discovery as it’s called in North America is a city-building and economic simulation title which was released in 2010 for PC, Mac, and Wii.
 Although it features fictional events, they are all based on historical occurrences like The Crusades, development of Gothic architecture, construction of cathedrals and Hanseatic trade.
 You are thus allowed to create your own history, even as you build a nation using simulation and real-time strategy and explore the globe for techniques to expand your empire.
 The game even has an expansion for it titled Venice which includes a big chunk of additional gameplay.

 3 – Assassin’s Creed